 - Heathrow Rewards

 - Purple Parking

 If you need extra Virgin Points to book your next flight, consider using Points Booster.
 Points Booster can be used on past, future and reward flights.
 To use this feature, simply log in to your Flying Club account, find a booking and look for the “Points Booster” option to purchase additional points.

 How to redeem Virgin Points

 Virgin Atlantic Flying Club offers its members the ability to spend points on a variety of travel needs and services.
-Flying with Virgin Atlantic and its flying partners or upgrading flights with points will provide the most value for members and are among the best ways to redeem points.
+But flying with Virgin Atlantic and its flying partners, or else upgrading flights with points, will provide the most value for members and are among the best ways to redeem points.